Investigation of Elk City Cemetery

 Elk City EVP 1

 During the last minute (literally, the last minute) of our investigation, we got a handful of EVP.
-At the 15 second mark you can hear "Yes, read it;" at the 23 second mark you can hear, "Daddy;" and at the 26 second mark there are two indistinguishable words that I have yet to make out.
-You can listen to that one here:
+At the 15-second mark you can hear "Yes, read it;" at the 23-second mark you can hear, "Daddy;" and at the 26-second mark you can hear, "Seven puppies."
+Is it a coincidence that after the voice tells us about the puppies that a dog barks at the house next door and my daughter tells me there's a dog?
+You decide.
+At any rate, you can listen to these EVPs here:

 Elk City EVP 2